PTCL Celebrates Independence Day With Fervour - UrduPoint

 PTCL Celebrates Independence Day With Fervour

-Pakistan Telecommunication Company Limited (PTCL) celebrates Pakistan’s Independence Day on August 14, 2020, at its headquarters in Islamabad at a special ceremony organized on the occasion
+Pakistan Telecommunication Company Limited (PTCL) on Friday celebrated Pakistan's Independence Day at a special ceremony organized on the occasion

 PTCL management and employees, along with CHRO, proceeded for a cake cutting ceremony to mark this auspicious day.
 All participants ensured proper safety measures and adhered to safety guidelines by wearing masks, using hand sanitizers and keeping adequate social distance for protection.